brettmillerb/Pester-Wiki/Testing-different-module-types.md

 PowerShell will then load the module as a Script module instead, and Pester's Mock and InModuleScope features will work as per normal.

-## Binary Modules
+### Binary Modules
-Commands that are exported from a Binary module can be tested with Pester, but the Mock and InModuleScope features cannot be used with Binary modules, and there are unfortunately no workarounds at present.
+Commands that are exported from a Binary module can be tested with Pester, but the Mock and InModuleScope features cannot be used with Binary modules, and there are currently no workarounds.